grafana/grafana/docs/sources/panels/inspect-panel.md

 View raw query results in a table.
 This is the data returned by the query with transformations applied and before the panel applies field options or field option overrides.

-1. Open the panel inspector and then click the **Data** tab or in the panel menu click **Inspect > Data**.
+In the inspector click the **Data** tab or in the panel menu click **Inspect > Data**.

-1. If your panel contains multiple queries or queries multiple nodes, then you have additional options.
+If your panel contains multiple queries or queries multiple nodes, then you have additional options.

 - **Select result -** Choose which result set data you want to view.
 - **Transform data**